flutter/website/src/_includes/docs/install/reqs/macos/zsh-config.md

    To check if your install succeeded, run the command in the previous step after installing `zsh`.

-1. If you need to change your default shell, run the following command.
+1. If you need to change your default shell to `zsh`, run the following command.

     ```terminal
     $ chsh -s `which zsh`
     ```

-    This command changes your shell to where you installed `zsh`.

 To learn more about macOS and `zsh`, check out
 [Use zsh as the default shell on your Mac][zsh-mac] in the macOS